Shubho-R-gif/React-calculator/README.md

 ## 🛠️ Built With

--- React: For building the user interface.
+- **React: For building the user interface.
--- CSS: For styling the calculator.
+- **CSS: For styling the calculator.
--- Vite: For faster development and bundling.
+- **Vite: For faster development and bundling.

 ## Screenshots